kwasfit/Jira-Github-Action-Test/.github/pull_request_template.md

 # If this PR is for a new alert request, those are now made through Securitydesk.
-Please see [this page](https://zendesk.atlassian.net/wiki/spaces/TDO/pages/4550918286/How+to+request+a+new+SIEM+alert+quality+standards) for more info!
+Please see https://zendesk.atlassian.net/wiki/spaces/TDO/pages/4550918286/How+to+request+a+new+SIEM+alert+quality+standards for more info!

 ```